-Per Unit Without Over- Allotment With Over-Allotment Public offering price \$ \$ \$ Underwriting discount \$ \$ \$ Non-accountable expense allowance (1) \$ \$ \$ Proceeds, before expenses, to us (2) \$ \$ \$
+I Ottal Per Unit Without Over-Allotment With Over-Allotment Public offering price \$ 0.70 \$ 4,550,000 \$ 5,232,500 Underwriting discount \$ 0.063 \$ 409,500 \$ 470,925 Non-accountable expense allowance (1) \$ 0.007 \$ 45,500 \$ 45,500 Proceeds, before expenses, to us (2) \$ 0.63 \$ 4,095,000 \$ 4,716,075

-(1) The non-accountable expense allowance of % of the gross proceeds of the offering payable to Maxim Group is not payable with respect to the units sold upon exercise of the underwriters' over-allotment exercise.

-(2) We estimate that the total expenses of the offering payable by us, not including underwriting discounts, and commissions, and not taking into consideration the underwriters' over-allotment option, will be approximately \$\\$.
+- (1) The non-accountable expense allowance of 1% of the gross proceeds of the offering payable to Maxim Group is not payable with respect to the units sold upon exercise of the underwriters' over-allotment option. - (2) We estimate that the total expenses of the offering payable by us, not including underwriting discounts, and commissions, and not taking into consideration the underwriters' over-allotment option, will be approximately \$100,000.
 These expenses include, but are not limited to, Nasdaq Capital Market listing fees, accounting fees and expenses, legal fees and expenses, printing expenses and transfer and warrant agent fees.

 We have agreed to sell the units to the underwriters at the initial public offering price less the underwriting discount set forth on the cover page of this prospectus supplement.
-The underwriting agreement also provides that Maxim Group, the representative of the underwriters, will be paid a non-accountable expense allowance equal to % of the gross proceeds from the sale of the units offered by this prospectus (\$\\$ of which has been previously advanced to Maxim), exclusive of any units purchased on exercise of the underwriters' over-allotment option.
+The underwriting agreement also provides that Maxim Group, the representative of the underwriters, will be paid a non-accountable expense allowance equal to 1% of the gross proceeds from the sale of the units offered by this prospectus (\$25,000 of which has been previously advanced to Maxim), exclusive of any units purchased on exercise of the underwriters' over-allotment option.